I have had for some reason(not yet diagnosed), frequent episodes of low sugar without being a diabetic for over a decade now.

-The cost at the time was Rs 4500 for the sensor (Update- MRP of the sensor is Rs 1999) The reader (Rs 5000) is separate and is usually owned by the doctor or medical rep.
+The cost at the time was Rs 4500 for the sensor from the doctor (Update- MRP of the sensor is Rs 1999) The reader (Rs 5000) is separate and is usually owned by the doctor or medical rep.

-How do you set up the Freestyle Libre?
+How do you set up the Freestyle Libre Pro?